 How do I find more information on changes to my product (if any)?

-This year we have once again implemented some positive changes to some of our products to ensure we’re continually delivering our members value for money.
 To find more information about any changes to your policy, there are a few places you can head to better understand how these changes affect you:

 - refer to the policy document we sent you with your letter or email